 Will I receive a certificate of completion?

-Upon successful completion, you will qualify for the UK and internationally-recognised professional qualification and you can choose to make your achievement formal by obtaining your PDF Certificate at a cost of £9 and Hardcopy Certificate for £15.
+Upon successful completion, you will qualify for the UK and internationally-recognised certificate and you can choose to make your achievement formal by obtaining your PDF Certificate at a cost of £9 and Hardcopy Certificate for £15.

 Why study this course

 Whether you’re an existing practitioner or aspiring professional, this course will enhance your expertise and boost your CV with key skills and an accredited qualification attesting to your knowledge.

 The Feline Behaviour and Psychology is open to all, with no formal entry requirements.
 All you need is a passion for learning, a good understanding of the English language, numeracy and IT, and to be over the age of 16.

 |Module 02: Communication & Stress According to Origin||00:20:00|

 |Module 03: Sleeping & Toileting According to Origin||00:25:00|